How stolen vehicle trends can impact your auto insurance

 All perils – You can think of all perils coverage as a bundled package of both comprehensive and collision insurance.
 Plus, you’ll also be protected in the event a household member, repair technician, or employee steals your car (which comprehensive insurance doesn’t cover).

 Specified perils – Coverage for specified perils is exactly what it sounds like – protection against risks that are specified on your car insurance policy.
-Typically, this includes most risks except for vandalism and falling options, but you should double-check to make sure theft is covered by your policy.
+Typically, this includes most risks, except for vandalism and falling objects; however, you should double-check to ensure that theft is covered by your policy.

-You should also consider purchasing gap insurance for leased and financed vehicles as it can come in handy when making a stolen vehicle claim.
+Gap Insurance - You should also consider purchasing gap insurance for leased and financed vehicles, as it can come in handy when making a stolen vehicle claim.
 Gap insurance is typically sold by a car dealership or a financier, and it ensures that you’re compensated for the difference in what you owe on the stolen vehicle (instead of just the actual cash value).

 How do stolen vehicle trends increase car insurance rates?